isi-metaphor/metaphor-adp-server/README.md

 - Run the shell.sh command
 - Within the screen it started, start tempRun.sh
 - Disconnect from the screen (CTRL-A D)

+## Acknowledgments

+This work was supported by the Intelligence Advanced Research Projects Activity (IARPA) via Department of Defense US Army Research Lab contract W911NF-12-C-0025.
+The US Government is authorized to reproduce and distribute reprints for Governmental purposes notwithstanding any copyright annotation thereon.
+Disclaimer: The views and conclusions contained herein are those of the authors and should not be interpreted as necessarily representing the official policies or endorsements, either expressed or implied, of IARPA, DoD/ARL, or the US Government.